Skip to main content

 Yes, current Museum Members at the Family level and above will receive information about early registration and discounts via email.
 Be sure your membership and contact information is up to date by clicking here or calling the Membership Team at 801-585-9054.
 If you are interested in access to priority registration, consider upgrading your Museum Membership to join the Copper Club.
-We are putting final touches on registration and will post that information by mid-February.
+Members at the Copper Club level enjoy priority registration earlier than anyone else!
+Members at the Family level and above receive information on how to register a week before we open to the public.

 No. Only members at the Family, Naturalist, Curator, and Copper Club levels will receive information regarding priority and early registration.

-Camp registration closes one week prior to each session, unless they fill sooner.
+Camp registration closes two weeks prior to each session, unless they fill sooner.

 The Natural History Museum of Utah is located at 301 Wakara Way, in Research Park, south of Red Butte Garden.